libreForms/libreForms-flask/README.md

 ## Copyright

 ```
-libreForms is an extensible, browser-based form manager
+libreForms is an open form manager API
 Copyright (C) 2022 Sig Janoska-Bedi

 This program is free software: you can redistribute it and/or modify